elopio/docs/source/includes/_simplifiedAPI.md

 ### augur.accounts.loginWithMasterKey(p)

-Login with a user-supplied plaintext private key.
+Logs into an account with a user-supplied plaintext private key.

 #### **Parameters:**